-Another modern-day writer —DBC Pierre of British and Australian parentage— grew up in Mexico in the 1970s.
-While Mexico appears briefly in the latter part of his prize-winning first novel Vernon God Little, it’s in a more recent work, Release the Bats, that he shares several of his personal experiences in the country.
+Another modern-day writer, DBC Pierre of British and Australian parentage, grew up in Mexico in the 1970s.
+While Mexico appears briefly in the latter part of his prize-winning first novel Vernon God Little, it’s in a later work, Release the Bats, that he shares several of his personal experiences in the country.

-Modern writers are still finding inspiration in Mexico for turning out prose (not to mention blogs) and writing courses are also popular here.
-One of the well-attended writing retreats is Under The Volcano, a non-profit program hosted annually in the highland town of Tepoztlán, near Cuernavaca.
+Modern writers are still finding inspiration in Mexico for turning out prose (not to mention blogs), and writing courses are also popular here.